 After several days of sessions, try gently touching the trimmers to your cat's paws.
 Then, try picking up a paw and touching the trimmers to the paw again.
 Remember to keep the rewards coming.

-How to Cut Your Cat's Nails
+Cut Your Cat's Nails

 Once your cat seems comfortable with the handling of its paws and the presence of the nail trimmers, it's time to try trimming a few nails.
 You may only get one nail cut the first time, and that's OK.
-Going too fast will not only make your cat feel stressed, it can also lead to you getting bitten or scratched.
+Going too fast will not only make your cat feel stressed, but it can also lead to you getting bitten or scratched.